apollo434/hugetlb/hugetlb_code_draft.md

 Slow path: Do two things.
 					 1. Swap the inactive pages into swap areas.
 					 2. Kill the thread which keep more memory.

+**NOTE**: Regarding the "migratetype" in free_list, in my opinion, all of the free_list[] pointed every different size memory block start address of page, so, "migratetype" means whether this memory block can be migrated or not.

 ***
 ```c
 /*